TREASURIES-Yields fall as economic optimism fades, retail sales disappoint

 The yield curve between two-year and 10-year notes US2US10=TWEB flattened three basis points to 70 basis points.

+Federal Reserve Chair Jerome Powell said on Tuesday it was not time to shut down emergency programs aimed at battling the economic fallout from the coronavirus pandemic, with cases again surging and the economy left with "a long way to go" to recover.

-The Federal Reserve is expected to shift more of its bond purchases to longer-dated debt if it views yields as rising too far and investors will be looking for any signs that this may be forthcoming when Federal Reserve Chair Jerome Powell speaks on Tuesday at a Bay Area Council Business Hall of Fame awards event.
+The Fed is expected to shift more of its bond purchases to longer-dated debt if it views yields as rising too far, though Powell did not comment on this on Tuesday.

 The Treasury Department will sell $27 billion in 20-year bonds on Wednesday and $12 billion in 10-year Treasury Inflation-Protected Securities (TIPS) on Thursday.